AlexScheller/hobby-mvcc-framework/README.md

    report whether it's changed.
 Maybe a hash of some kind that the view can keep track of?
 Like a receipt of rendering.
 If the current receipt hasn't changed, the view can simply render the saved offscreen canvas rather than rendering from scratch.
 This would increase performance while idling.
+For A single canvas this wouldn't be that much of an improvement internally, speaking since if the image isn't changing it doesn't matter if the game is running at 2000fps or 1 fps, but it would certainly cut down on wasted cpu cycles that could be used for external applications.
+The real internal improvement would be when multipl canvas layers exist, since while it's not often that the main gameplay canvas isn't changing, things like a background canvas or a ui canvas certainly spend a lot of time "idling".

  - Multiple Canvas layers, both for performance and utility reasons.